 From sensors on the factory floor to those that guide autonomous vehicles, the Internet of Things (IoT) is transforming how we live and work.
 Over the coming years, IoT will continue to change our world, with the number of connected devices expected to grow from 13.8 billion units in 2021 to 30.9 billion by 2025.

 But for security teams, it can seem like the Wild West out there.
 As more and more IoT devices connect to the corporate network, understanding and mitigating the risk they pose is an arduous task.
 It’s no surprise that attacks against IoT devices are rising at an alarming rate.
+And while a newly proposed IoT rating system could go a long way toward mitigating this risk, it will not be a silver bullet.

-But it doesn’t have to be that way.
 Here are some best practices you can follow to step up your IoT cybersecurity and tame the Wild West.

 Understand your IoT attack surface